IMZihad21/nestjs-articles/20241111_Comprehensive_Encryption_and_Security_Service_in_NestJS__Argon2_Hashing,_Token_Generation,_and_AES_Encryption.md

 ## Secure Password Hashing with Argon2

 Argon2 is a memory-hard algorithm designed to be secure against brute-force attacks, making it ideal for password storage.
-We’ll implement methods to hash passwords and verify hashed passwords with raw inputs.
+Weâ€™ll implement methods to hash passwords and verify hashed passwords with raw inputs.

 ```typescript
   async hashPassword(rawPassword: string): Promise<string> {